nhsbsa-data-analytics/personMatchR/README.md

 # personMatchR

-Helper package for matching individuals across two data-sets.
+Helper package for matching individuals across two datasets.
 This R package has been developed by the NHS Business Services Authority Data Science team.

+The package is a series of functions that process and then match person information fields across two datasets, either in data frames or database tables.

-The matching functions will identify whether a record containing person information can be matched to any records in a second data-set, either based on identical person information or a close match based on similar information.
+The matching functions will identify whether a record containing person information can be matched to any records in a second dataset, either based on identical person information or a close match based on similar information.